 Because they come from the same plant species, both marijuana and hemp possess many similar quality and can even look identical.
 With inconsistent legal relations and different effects and uses, it is really important to not confuse the two.
 To understand how vastly different these two are, make note of these 5 vital differences between marijuana and CBD:

 One defining difference between hemp and marijuana is the chemical structure inside each plant.
-Marijuana and hemp can both produce large amounts of CBD, however, they each produce THC at very different levels.
+Marijuana and hemp can both produce CBD, however, they each produce THC at very different levels.

 Whereas hemp can hold no more than than 0.3% THC content, marijuana can actually carry up to 30% THC by dry weight.
-Even more, although CBD and THC both have the same exact molecular makeup, the slight difference in the arrangement of atoms explains the varying effects on the human body.
+Even more, although CBD and THC both have similar molecular makeup, the slight difference explains the varying effects on the human body.

 They play a large role in regulating pain, immune function, appetite, stress, sleep and more.